Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Dialogue Skill Indicator - Why don’t I see the skill check indicator in dialogue like in the original game?**
   - This feature has been intentionally removed to prevent players from knowing if they’ll pass a skill check.

+- **Death, Reload, and Save Consequences - Can I disable Death, Reload, and Save Consequences?
+I do not understand why I am being charged to save and reload.***
+  - Yes, you can disable this by disabling Death, Reload, and Save Consequences and Death, Reload, and Save Consequences - Uranium Fever Patch in the Mod Organizer 2 Optional Settings & Additions separator.
+  - However, we consider this mod to be critical for well-balanced gameplay.
+  - The philosophy behind this is that the player can easily save and reload games when preparing for difficulty scenarios, including combat, lockpicking, hacking, or other luck based scenarios, thus ensuring a perfect outcome.
+  - To prevent the player from abusing this, a small cost (2.5% of total caps) has been imparted on creating quicksaves and reloading.
+  - Automatic saves created by save manager (configured to every 60 seconds), saves created while exiting the game, and loads performed while starting the game are free.
+  - This will force the player into unique scenarios they would otherwise avoid, such as fighting with a crippled arm, or continuing after the death of a companion.

 - **DLCs - What levels are recommended for the DLCs and DLC-like quest mods?**
   - **Capital Wasteland:**